As announced in the January 2016 Post Crypt, the Board of Directors

 provided to Phoenix Hqs on at least a semi-annual basis.

-Guests may be invited to chapter social events provided they have
+At the discretion of the Chapter Chairperson, guests may be invited to chapter social events provided they have

 been invited by members in good standing who, in turn, are